nikolassv/bartib/README.md

 #### Precision

-By default, Bartib measures timestamps in minutes.
-If you would like to measure timestamps with second precision, you can enable the `second-precision` feature:
+By default, Bartib records timestamps in minutes.
+If you would like to record timestamps with second precision, you can enable the `second-precision` feature:

 ```bash
 cargo build --features=second-precision --release